 Our student talent programs deliver real-world solutions to those short on manpower, time or technical know-how.
 And who knows?
 One of these placement options might be the ticket to your next permanent hire.

 Students work on short-term industry projects – lasting 12 to 16 weeks – during the fall, spring or summer semesters.
 Graduate and undergraduate assistants are placed according to their skill sets, and matched to address a specific problem statement identified by your company.
 Due to the custom nature of student engineering projects, contact Gary Simon at 716.645.8837 or email@example.com for more information.

 Does your company have a broken process, or one that could benefit from extra attention?
 Consider the two-semester Student Six Sigma Black Belt Certification, which affords you a dedicated resource for improving an operation.
-Participants apply the problem-solving approach of Lean Six Sigma to eliminate the root cause of an issue and reduce variation.
-A Master Black Belt mentor supports the student, who works 12 to 16 hours each week onsite at your company, starting in September and ending with the academic year in May.
+From the end of May until early December, participants apply the problem-solving approach of Lean Six Sigma to eliminate the root cause of an issue and reduce variation.
+A Master Black Belt mentor supports the student, who works 20 hours per week for the summer semester and 14-16 hours per week for the fall semester at your company.

 As part of its Experiential Learning Program, engineering students are encouraged to pursue internships and co-ops for academic credit.
 Organizations should post opportunities through the UB Career Services job portal, Bullseye.

 "The university has a lot of the right things going on.
 They’re providing the practical skills and training that companies need today."